tschopo/swp_bioroboticslab/README.md

 make install
 pip install pycapnp
 ```
-For Windows:
+For Windows use:
 https://capnproto.org/install.html#installation-windows

-2. Video path
+2. Video path\
 We have set the path to /videos.
-You can easily change this path in jupyter file if needed.
+You can easily change this path in jupyter file if needed.\

-3. BeesApp.apk
+3. BeesApp.apk\
 This app will help you to identify the bee for your test data sheet.
 <img src="img/tagging.png" alt="smiley" height="30%" width="30%">

 ### Installing

-Use git to download this repository (or download and unzip it).
+Use git to download this repository (or download and unzip it).\

 Start Jupyter Notebook:
 - open terminal